 Level 1-7 is not met.
-The operational scope of the appellant's position does not require comparable knowledge.
-The appellant's assignments result in accurate and complete data that are used by higher management levels in support of decisions concerning the efficiency and effectiveness of clinical operations.
-The appellant's position is not responsible for conducting studies of clinical programs, analyzing the findings, and making recommendations on the organizational structure of a clinical operating program, staffing utilization or staffing patterns, efficacy of work processes, etc. In contrast to Level 1-7 work involving efficiency and effectiveness of programs, the appellant resolves issues on how best to capture data within the parameters of the system.
-She has used the DSS tool kit to develop procedures to audit data and has run ad hoc inquiries (e.g., nursing acuity levels) at the request of higher management levels.
-However, the record shows that her work involves studies of factual materials rather than studies of program operations and recommendations for substantive changes to those operations as described at Level 1-7.
+The operational scope of the appellant's position does not require or permit the application of comparable knowledge.
+The appellant's assignments result in accurate and complete data that are used by higher management levels in support of decisions concerning the efficiency and effectiveness of both clinical and fiscal operations.
+The appellant's position is not responsible for conducting studies of various programs, analyzing the findings, and making recommendations on the efficacy of work processes, etc. In contrast to Level 1-7 work involving efficiency and effectiveness of programs, the appellant resolves issues on how best to capture data within the established parameters of the system, explaining to various program chiefs and employees the necessity for changing the structure of inputs, and describing the differences of outcome results.
+The record shows that the appellant's work involves studies of factual data and inputs rather than studies of program operations and recommendations for substantive changes to those operations found at Level 1-7.